xaolex/xaolex_blog/readme.txt

-Git is a version control system.
+Git is not a version control system.